ruby/www.ruby-lang.org/en/news/_posts/2015-03-03-ruby-2-2-1-released.md

 ---

 We are pleased to announce the release of Ruby 2.2.1.
-This is the first tiny version release of the stable 2.2 series.
+This is the first TEENY version release of the stable 2.2 series.

 This release includes the fix for ffi build failure and memory leak issue on Symbol GC (See [Bug #10686](https://bugs.ruby-lang.org/issues/10686)).